Events

 - Choose a time

-Confirm available times match what you expect.
+Confirm available times match what you expect from your scheduling test.

 - Stop before final booking if you do not want messages sent